Grellheist/web-developer-bootcamp-2023/README.md

 be used in the bootcamp) be written using Bootstrap instead of plain CSS.

 ## Javascript
 Javascript is going to be present from section 14 onwards.
+For the JS content I will mostly only keep the files as a cheat sheet to learn the syntax for the language.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is